dygufa/powpowbot/README.md

 How to run on your server
 ----------

-First you will need to (create a Telegram bot)[https://core.telegram.org/bots#3-how-do-i-create-a-bot], it will allow you to get the bot token.
+First you will need to [create a Telegram bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot), it will allow you to get the bot token.

 You will also need to have [node.js](http://nodejs.org/) installed.